Candice Iloh is a first generation Nigerian-American writer, teaching artist, youth educator, and author based in Brooklyn, New York.

 She has performed her work around the country, most notably at Nuyorican Poets Café in New York City; the Women in Poetry & Hip Hop celebration at the Reginald F. Lewis Museum in Baltimore (where she performed as Nikki Giovanni); and as part of the Africa In Motion performing arts series at the National Museum of African Art in Washington, D.C.
 Competitively, Iloh has advanced to the final rounds of the Graffiti DC Slam, Beltway Poetry Slam, and 11th Hour Poetry Slam.

 In 2013, Iloh earned a fellowship to study under Ruth Forman at the Voices of Our Nation Arts (VONA) Foundation poetry workshop for writers of color.
 In 2015, she studied under Cathy Park Hong at the Home School Writer’s Conference, which she attended as a Lambda Literary fellow.
-In 2016, she was invited to the Rhode Island Writers Colony, a residency for writers of color under the Artistic Directorship of Jason Reynolds, to work on a forthcoming young adult novel.
+In 2016, she was invited to the Rhode Island Writers Colony, a residency for writers of color under the Artistic Directorship of Jason Reynolds, to work on her debut novel.

 With equal commitment to youth education and mentorship, Iloh’s training includes (but is not limited to): Arts-Integration Curriculum Training at the Art, Books & Creativity Summer Teacher Institute; Race, Rights, and Responsibility Teacher Training Conference with Metropolitan Center for Research on Equity and the Transformation of Schools; Working with Children Exposed to Domestic Violence at CONNECT Training Institute, and many more.